-B. Insurance.
-Collectors must at all times maintain in full force and effect insurance in the types and amounts approved by the City.
-Prior to commencing collections, collectors must deliver to the City copies of all required insurance policies.
-C. Performance Bond.
-Prior to beginning collections, collectors must provide, and at all times during the provision of collection services maintain, a faithful performance surety bond in a form and amount approved by the Director to secure the full and faithful performance of the terms, obligations and agreements on the part of the collector.

-D. Failure to Provide or Cancellation of Insurance Policies or Performance Bond.
+- 2. Workers' Compensation Insurance.
+Collectors must secure, maintain in full force and effect at all times and bear the cost of complete workers' compensation insurance in accordance with the laws of the State.
+A certificate evidencing workers' compensation insurance coverage for each collector must be on file with the City at all times during the term of the permit or franchise.
+The workers' compensation policy must also contain an endorsement extending coverage to the City as an additional insured, in the same manner as the named insured as respects liabilities arising out of the performance of any work under this chapter. - C. Performance Bond.
+Prior to beginning collections, collectors must provide, and at all times during the provision of collection services maintain, a faithful performance surety bond in a form and amount approved by the Director to secure the full and faithful performance of the terms, obligations and agreements on the part of the collector. - D. Failure to Provide or Cancellation of Insurance Policies or Performance Bond.
 The City may terminate any permit or franchise issued pursuant to this chapter in accordance with the provisions of the permit or franchise or Chapter 1.08 if the collector fails to provide or maintain insurance policies or performance bonds required by this chapter.
 If a permit or franchise is terminated pursuant to this section, the collector is liable to the City for any and all monetary damages suffered by the City arising out of the termination.